Identifying and Writing Them - Find all those compounds. A sample is provided for you.

 Come Into One - This activity will review all of the skills that we have explored up to now.
 You will learn how to adapt based on how you do with it.

-Sentence Fillers - Which box contains pictures that represent 2 words that can join together to form compound words?
+Sentence Fillers - Which box contains pictures that represent multiple expressions that can join together to form a compound?

 Paragraph Hunter - You are given a reading passage and asked to identify words that match that description and then we go a step further and have you use all of them in a sentence of their very own.